wangjie212/TSSOS/README.md

 Two vectors will be outputed.
 The first vector is the size of blocks and the second vector is the number of blocks with size corresponding to the first vector.

-You can use the option method="clique" which is usually more efficient.
+You can use the option method="chordal" which is usually more efficient.

 In many cases, the first block hierarchy already obtains the same optimum as the dense Moment-SOS relaxation.